tobek/laminae/notes.md

 - The Incandescence
 - The Increpation (chiding, rebuking, censure - from making a nosie, creaking)
 - The Keen*
+- The Kenosis ("the act of emptying" christian theology, emptying to become receptive to god's will)
 - The Keyhole*
 - The Kiln
 - The Kinesis*